-Office of the Undersecretary of Defense for Acquisition and Sustainment (USD(A&S)) will have a day-to-day focus on existing systems and will be in charge of setting policy, handling oversight and metrics, and running training for the acquisition staff, which is why the Defense Acquisition University will report to USD (A&S).
+Office of the Under Secretary of Defense for Acquisition and Sustainment (USD(A&S)) has the mission to "enable the Delivery and Sustainment of Secure, Resilient, and Preeminent Capabilities to the Warfighter and International Partners Quickly and Cost Effectively."
+They have a day-to-day focus on existing systems and will be in charge of setting policy, handling oversight and metrics, and running training for the acquisition staff, which is why the Defense Acquisition University will report to USD (A&S).
 In line with congressional wishes, much of the actual acquisition decisions will go back toward the military services.